The Makerspace

 Each year, Clarkson’s most talented and versatile students have the chance to become Maker Mentors: student workers who manage both Makerspace facilities, engage with visitors, and demonstrate a distinct passion for creativity through all that they do.

-When Lindsay McCarthy (AeroE ‘27) became a Mentor in the summer of 2024, she knew that it was the perfect opportunity to advance her academic and extracurricular pursuits in a distinctly Clarkson way.
+When Lindsay McCarthy (AeroE ‘27) became a Maker Mentor in the summer of 2024, she knew that it was the perfect opportunity to advance her academic and extracurricular pursuits in a distinctly Clarkson way.
 A member of the Honors Program, she was no stranger to innovation and continued achievement.

 Within months of joining the Ignite family, Lindsay had become the go-to expert on all things glass fusion and sticker-making.
 Through projects with visiting students, fellow Maker Mentors, and other members of the Clarkson community, her leadership skills had an impact that mattered.

 For Maker Mentors, working at the Makerspace isn’t just about having a part-time job; it’s also an exciting opportunity for personal growth, real-world experience, and unique personal expression.
+No Maker Mentor is the same, but each and every one is the ideal definition of what Clarkson students represent.

 Pathways to the Makerspace